jjvanzon/Circular-Language-Spec/constructs-drafts/symbol-language-2004.md

 ![](images/Symbol%20Language%20(2004).002.png)

-Each sub idea works independently of the other ideas. __Monitor__ does its bit, __Keyboard__ does its bit, etcetera.
+Each sub idea works independently of the other ideas. __Monitor__ might its bit, __Keyboard__ might its bit, etcetera.
 It’s the *super* idea that ties the sub ideas together.
 That means that the computer makes the links between monitor, keyboard, mouse and printer.
 The super idea combines the sub ideas and manages the communication between the sub ideas.

 Ideas, so both super ideas and sub ideas, are called objects.
 Each object is responsible for its own bit of the system.